The Black Scorpion (professional wrestling): History

-Meanwhile on the September 29th episode of World Championship Wrestling the Scorpion confronted Sting while he was being interviewed, only to be driven back by Brian Pillman.
+Meanwhile, on the September 29th episode of World Championship Wrestling the Scorpion confronted Sting while he was being interviewed, only to be driven back by Brian Pillman.
 On the October 6th episode, a blindfolded Gordon Solie was brought to the Scorpion's lair to interview him.
 The Scorpion told Solie to ask Sting about "Tulsa".
 A week later on World Championship Wrestling he stated in another vignette that he would disappear for a time to allow Sting to focus on Sid Vicious, but that he would reappear at Halloween Havoc.
 However house show matches between the two would continue, and as October progressed Sting would unmask his opponent at the end of each encounter and reveal the faces of Bill Irwin and Moondog Rex.
-On October 14th in Atlanta at the Omni the Scorpion character would wrestle someone besides the NWA World Champion for the firs time, defeating Brian Pillman.
+On October 14 in Atlanta at the Omni the Scorpion character would wrestle someone besides the NWA World Champion for the first time, defeating Brian Pillman.

-On October 27, 1990 at Halloween Havoc 90 the Black Scorpion made his promised return during an interview with Sting.
+On October 27, 1990, at Halloween Havoc 90 the Black Scorpion made his promised return during an interview with Sting.
 After interrupting the world champion he abducted a female fan and teleported to the opposite side of the PPV stage.
 On the November 10th episode of World Championship Wrestling and the November 17th episode of WCW Worldwide he commandeered the arena PA system, taunting Sting while he was in the ring.
 On the November 17th edition of World Championship Wrestling the Scorpion had a referee attack Sting.
 On the November 20th Clash of the Champions XIII the character abducted a fan from the crowd and ultimately transforming him into a tiger as a bewildered Sting looked on.
 According to one wrestling website, magician Franz Harary performed the illusions.

 Eventually, a rematch was signed between Sting and the Black Scorpion for Starrcade.
 It was to be a cage match with professional wrestling legend Dick the Bruiser as the special guest referee.
 During the entrance, various individuals came out dressed as The Black Scorpion, among them were Colonel DeKlerk, Moondog Rex, Angel Of Death and Bill Irwin.
 The rule was if the Black Scorpion did not win the title, he would be forced to reveal his identity.
 Sting defeated the Black Scorpion with a flying shoulder tackle off the top rope.
 However, after The Scorpion lost, the other "Scorpions" entered the ring, and Sting and Dick the Bruiser started to fight and unmask them one by one.
 It wasn't until both were outnumbered by Barry Windham and Arn Anderson and getting locked inside the cage that more babyface wrestlers came out to break in the cage, that the Scorpion who wrestled Sting was unmasked to reveal Ric Flair.
 According to Flair, it would have been either himself or Barry Windham.
 Flair volunteered thinking the gimmick wouldn't hurt him, whereas it could Windham, who recently portrayed an imposter Sting at Halloween Havoc on October 27.
 The Black Scorpion angle ended with Flair's unmasking.